News & Insights

 What We Know So Far About Corporate Transparency, its Constitutionality and Compliance

-February 29, 2024 Updated: March 8, 2024 By: Gabby Shirley and Amelia Miller Reporting under the Corporate Transparency Act (“CTA”) became effective as of January 1, 2024.
-The reach of the CTA is extremely broad and it is likely that most small businesses will be deemed “Reporting Companies” required to register with the US Department of Treasury’s…
+February 29, 2024 Updated: March 8, 2024 By: Gabby Shirley, Amelia Miller, and Bobby Lindsey, Jr. Reporting under the Corporate Transparency Act (“CTA”) became effective as of January 1, 2024.
+The reach of the CTA is extremely broad and it is likely that most small businesses will be deemed “Reporting Companies” required to register with…

 Oh What a Difference a Supreme Court Decision Makes